IamKay/100DaysOfCode/README.md

 * Day 34
   > Couple of JS videos today.
 Tried to follow along in practical but failed.
 Also, little bit of frontend.
 Didn't know i could get stuck at frontend too of all things.
 Couldn't do a lot, had some other stuff to do.
 Same for tomorrow as well.

+* Day 35
+  > Didn't get a lot of time today.
+Today(yesterday) was a very important day.
+It has nothing to do with code so not posting any details.
+Just mental images with me.
+Also, i managed to watch half of a Coding Tech vid and search for some react projects or PWAs.
+I think i have some in mind.
+Will see to it tomorrow.